FLAG & LSR fact sheet

 How you use and claim the removals (for abating your own FLAG emissions or selling through the Voluntary Carbon Market) is up to you.
 You don’t have to use your removals for your FLAG emissions.
 They can be sold as credits, but they must be certified.

-Currently, claiming FLAG removals for your own emissions (i.e. Carbon insetting) does not need certification but still has strict requirements.
+Currently, claiming FLAG removals for your own emissions (i.e. Carbon insetting) does not need a certification but still has strict requirements.
 See the principles specific to accounting for credited emission reductions or removals on page 22.

 How does FLAG guidance apply to Financial Institutions?

-Companies from the financial sector are required to set FLAG targets if their FLAG related emissions account for 20% or more of their overall emissions.
+Companies from the financial sector are required to set FLAG targets if their FLAG-related emissions account for 20% or more of their overall emissions.

 How do I calculate Land Use Change (LUC) emissions across various scope categories?